Past event:

 - SURF network: To amplify the impacts created, the project aims to establish the new transnational SURF network, to support the exchange of practical solution.
 EU-wide informal online “renovation lunches” and a conference will fill the SURF network with life to help connecting municipalities and build transnational partnerships.

 The EU Renovation Wave and the Circular Economy Action Plan set the course for delivering more sustainable buildings through intensified renovation activities.
-However, life-cycle approaches or circular solutions find little or no practical application in EU countries.
+However, life-cycle assessment (LCA) or circular solutions find little or no practical application in the building sector in EU countries.
 In addition to the need for more financial support for municipal renovations, there are still challenges for municipal actors in terms of capacity and know-how on sustainable refurbishments.

 - Michael Burchert: Building and renovating with the most climate-positive techniques possible